denoland/deno/docs/contributing/web_platform_tests.md

 git push denoland
 ```

-All contributors will need to rerun `./tools/setup.ts` after this.
+All contributors will need to rerun `./tools/wpt.ts setup` after this.